-Why should you care about the employee journey?
+Why should you care about the Employee Journey?
 Employees are the heart of every firm, while consumers are the lifeblood.
 They are the driving forces behind your business and the most critical components in developing and maintaining a healthy culture.
 Your employees assist in directing and driving client happiness.
 As a result, firms realise that knowing the employee experience is as important as understanding the consumer experience.

 Companies that have explicit knowledge of the employee journey benefit from the following:

 - A reduced turnover.
 Satisfied employees are less likely to quit your firm.
-Ninety-three per cent of those who leave would remain longer if the company invested more in their career as building an Alliance.
+Ninety-three per cent of those who leave would remain longer if the company invested more in their career by building an Alliance.